 How big are Access’ class sizes?

-• Our class sizes are small compared to sixth forms or colleges, usually with no more than 12 learners in a class.
+- We usually with no more than 12 learners in a class.
 This is less than sixth forms or colleges and enables us to provide individual support and meet every learner’s needs.

-• Guidance and support is always available, our open door policy ensures that any individual learning support needs are assessed and the necessary support measures put in place.
+- Guidance and support is always on offer.
+Our open door policy ensures that any individual learning support needs are assessed and the necessary support measures put in place.

-• We are proud of our learners and take our responsibility to safeguard them very seriously.
-We have a dedicated, full time Learner Support Manager whose role is to ensure that all learners receive a quality learning experience.
+- We are proud of our learners and take our responsibility to safeguard them very seriously.
+We have a dedicated, full-time Full-time Provision Manager whose role is to ensure that all learners receive a quality learning experience.

 Information, advice and guidance (IAG) and ongoing support: Is this the right course for your child?

 - All learners will see a recruitment officer who provides information, advice and guidance prior to any learners enrolling on a course or programme of learning.
 You can be assured that learners are provided with impartial advice to enable them to make their own career choices.

-• The tutors at Access Training are dedicated, experienced staff who are good at offering plenty of support and promoting progression.
+- The tutors at Access Training are dedicated, experienced staff who are good at offering plenty of support and promoting progression.
 Read more about our team here.

 We are proud of our learners at Access Training and take our responsibility to safeguard them very seriously.